Archive storage

 From depot aisle to retrievable file

-As soon as boxes, locations and file context align logically, archive management becomes calmer and the basis for digitisation and daily consultation becomes much stronger.
+As soon as boxes, locations and file context align logically, management becomes calmer and the basis for digitisation, scanning on demand and daily consultation becomes much stronger.

 Preservation and use

-A depot solution should not only be safe and orderly, but also continue to function for retrieval, selection, scanning on demand, metadata linking and digital access.
+A depot solution must be safe and orderly, but also continue to function for retrieval, selection, scanning on demand, metadata linking, destruction obligations and digital access.
 That coherence is what makes storage workable over the long term.

-How archive storage stays workable, even when something has to happen later
+How archive storage stays workable when something has to happen later

 A good storage route does not end with putting material away.
-It also has to keep working later for retrieval, digitisation, daily consultation, selection and control.
+It also has to keep working later for retrieval, digitisation, daily consultation, selection, destruction, control and transfer.

 • inventory and interpretation of series, boxes and exceptions